jenish-jain/blog.jenishjain.in/site/posts/8-how-did-i-convert-my-pdfs-to-audiobooks/how-did-i-convert-my-pdfs-to-audiobooks.md

 date: 2024-04-06
 title: >
-    How did i convert my PDFs to audiobooks>
+    How did i convert my PDFs to audiobooks
 seo_title: how to convert your pdfs to audiobooks
 slug: how-did-i-convert-my-pdfs-to-audiobooks
 description: >
     Tired of limited audiobook options?
 Turn YOUR PDFs into audiobooks for FREE (almost)!
 This fun guide shows you how to build your own audiobook factory using Google Cloud.
-We'll crack open PDFs, sort the content, and narrate it with text-to-speech.
-Get ready to transform any document into a personalized listening experience!
+We'll crack open PDFs, sort the content, and narrate it with text-to-speech!
 category: diy
 tags: [google-cloud, diy, audiobooks, cloud-functions, texttospeech, google vision api]
 cta: convert-pdfs-to-audiobooks